-And, although government agencies continue to roll out campaign after campaign in an effort to curb the number of heroin dependencies in the country–they are simply failing.
+And, although government agencies continue to roll out campaign after campaign in an effort to curb the number of heroin dependencies in the country, they’re simply failing.

 As the government spends taxpayer money in an effort to reduce the amount of heroin and other illicit drugs on the street, addicts are often left to find their own treatment avenues or face the possibility of jail time.

-However, treatment centers aren’t much more appealing, some of them being only a few steps away from being considered a prison.
-And, according to statistics, treatment centers in the US are often ineffective.
+However, treatment centers aren’t much more appealing, with some of them being only a few steps away from being considered a prison.
+And, according to statistics, treatment centers in the U.S. are often ineffective.

 Thus, heroin addiction continues to grow and addicts are left with few options.

 However, there are non-traditional methods that have been shown to be effective.
-One of these treatments, utilizing a psychedelic drug called Ibogaine, can help significantly reduce, or even eliminate, heroin withdrawal symptoms with one treatment.
+One of these treatments, utilizing a psychedelic drug called ibogaine, can significantly reduce, or even eliminate, heroin withdrawal symptoms with one treatment.

-Yet, because of legality issues, many are travelling to Mexico, or other countries outside the USA, to get this novel treatment for heroin addiction.
+Yet, because of legality issues, many are travelling to Mexico or other countries outside the U.S. to get this novel treatment for heroin addiction.

-Ibogaine will give you the window for success, we will give you the tools for recovery.
+Ibogaine will give you the window for success, and we will give you the tools for recovery.